Adroiti/docs-for-code-review-tools/CodeNarc/GetterMethodCouldBeProperty.md

-    final String something = 'something'    // this is cleaner final String somethingElse = VALUE      // this is cleaner final int otherValue = 123              // this is cleaner static final String name = 'MyName'     // this is cleaner }
+    final String something = 'something'    // this is cleaner final String somethingElse = VALUE      // this is cleaner final int otherValue = 123              // this is cleaner static final String name = 'SomeName'     // this is cleaner }
 ```